 The idea took off and we ended up with a meeting with the Minnesota Department of Health.
 The big need – to reach remote, outstate public health offices.
 The MDH person was not impressed by our 1917 era radiogram form by the way.
 The packet idea took off, and we ended up buying a former AT&T microwave site in Little Falls, MN which was on a hill blocking packet signals from St Cloud to Brainerd.
 The MDH sent me to give a poster presentation with them at the Public Health Preparedness Summit in 2007 in Washington, DC.
 There was discussion of vaccine distribution, and we had a signed MOU.

 Here is a map of the current system.
 Minneapolis has three powerful core nodes on commercial sites with emergency power- MAPLE, MPLSMN and MPLSDN.
+(Maple is offline but we have a secret plan to restore it at a new site we control).
 At least one has been online 100% of the time since 2005.
 Some trivia- the network was used for the Superbowl.
 We plan to keep it running as long as there is some use.
 It uses commercial sites, unmodified Kantronics TNCs- (KPC-3s and KAMs) and radios with transmit timeout timers.
 We do not allow BBS to BBS traffic forwarding on 145.67, (it acts like a denial of service attack- flooding of packets) but you can access a BBS.
 There is a smaller backup backbone on 145.01.
-Duluth has some 9600 bps activity.
+Duluth has some 9600 bps activity on 446.125.